7 Best & Cheap Longboard Protective Gear For Accidental Protection

 - The pucks are of high quality.

 - Good for beginners

 3. Knee Pads

-If you’re a professional vert longboarder, it is only natural that knee pads are an essential part of your style.
+If you’re a professional vert longboarder, it is only natural that knee and elbow pads are an essential part of your style.
 They help protect against injury while also being necessary for those intense high-ramp jumps.

 One of the best features that are offered by knee pads is their support of your knees.

 If you’re a longboarder and know how to pull off tricks, then this will be an excellent feature for you as it could prevent overstretching or injury in these areas.

 You’ll also have increased performance and confidence with skates on without any worries about returning home injured!